praveenscience/Twinkieset/README.md

 [Details][phase-two]

-### Phase 3: Album, Subalbum, and Photo Creation (~1 day)
+### Phase 3: Album, and Subalbum Creation (~0.5 - 1 day)
-I will add forms to allow admin users to create albums, subalbums, and photos individually.
-Admin users will then be able to create albums, subalbums, and photos without ever having to reload the page.
+I will add forms to allow admin users to create albums, subalbums in a Backbone view.
+Admin users will then be able to create albums, and subalbums without ever having to reload the page.

 [Details][phase-three]

-### Phase 4: Uploading Photos (~1-2 days)
+### Phase 4: Create and upload Photos (~1-2 days)

 I will implement the ability to upload multiple photos through drag and drop using CarrierWave.
 Images will be stored on Amazon S3.